spf-13/self-hosted-blog-utm/README.md

 - Personal Blog

-This repo show how I build private a hosting server and blog.
+This repo shows how I built private a hosting server and blog.